How to create and run an effective lunch bunch or social skills group for kids in special education like those with autism and adhd.

 Consistency is Key: Hold the group regularly, ideally at least once a week, to build a sense of routine and belonging.

 If you're looking for a way to increase social growth and community building at your school, give a lunch bunch group a try.
-It's a small change with a big impact!
+The inclusive nature of lunch bunch groups means that every student has a place, which strengthens the school community and helps promote an atmosphere where all students feel valued and included.

 I'm a Board Certified Behavior Analyst and former Special Education Teacher dedicated to teaching kids the 21st Century Social Skills they need to live happier, healthier lives